kurrik/roomanna/blog.roomanna.com/src/site/posts/032-suspiria/body.md

 and none of the dialogue quite matches up with the actors' mouths.

-I don't want to tear Suspiria apart&mdash;I love a movie which wears its heart so proudly on its sleeve, and I did enjoy watching it, especially the absolutely stunning cinematography.
+I don't want to tear Suspiria apart&mdash;I love a movie which wears its heart so proudly on its sleeve.
+I especially enjoyed the absolutely stunning cinematography.
 Suspiria is a [Technicolor](https://en.wikipedia.org/wiki/Technicolor) movie through and through.
-It's got that hyper-real contrast-too-high quality, and every single color pops.
-In fact, it was apparently printed on the last Technicolor printer in Rome, two years after the last US plant was closed down.
+It's got that unreal contrast-too-high quality, and every single color pops.
+It was apparently printed on the last Technicolor printer in Rome, two years after the last US plant was closed down.

-The production method appears to have abandoned for being slow and expensive, rather than producing inferior quality.
+The Technicolor process appears to have been abandoned for being slow and expensive, not because it was replaced by a higher quality alternative.
 Granted, modern films do [all sorts of grading](https://twitter.com/ThingsWork/status/653791549331935232) digitally, but to get the kinds of shots in
 Suspiria out of a slow analog process impresses me.